rickosborne/php-fw1/README.txt

  * The whole FW1Obj thing is a total hack to work around a PHP 5.x bug that passed arguments to __call methods by value instead of by reference.
 Yes, it sucks.
 I know.
 I don't like it, and it will hopefully get refactored later.

+FIXES

+ * As of b17f9b497a971ff3c60f, service calls are magical, just like CF.

 LICENSE